jtleimat/tortoise-predictor/README.md

 On Windows:
 `py tortoise_predictor.py`

+If you do this, a new window will appear opening matplot.
+You will have to click the 'x' on the new window to toggle through each of the images the script is reading.

-The confidence of the model can also be toggled.
+Changing Confidence Levels: The confidence of the model can also be toggled.
 It is set to output predictions whenever the model is at least 50% confident there is a tortoise.
 This number can be raised or lowered.

-Example to switch the confidence to 80%, this is what you would do:
+Example to switch the confidence to 80%, you would add -t 0.8 (or change the 0.8 to whatever confidence threshold you want the model to operate at):

 On Mac:
 `python3 tortoise_predictor.py -i True -t 0.8`

 On Windows:
 `py tortoise_predictor.py -i True -t 0.8`

 Thank you and feel free to email if you have questions (jackietleimat@gmail.com)